-The Southampton Animal Shelter Foundation is a 501(c)3 non-profit organization that relies on the caring generosity of our donors and volunteers to care to for the homeless animals in our community, and place them in loving “forever homes.”
+The Southampton Animal Shelter Foundation (SASF) is a 501(c)3 non-profit organization that relies on the generosity of our donors and volunteers to care for the homeless animals in our community, and place them in loving “forever homes.”
 The number of animals in need of our help is growing every day.
 The overpopulation of pets on Long Island is a major issue and sadly more amazing animals are ending up homeless.
-Whether caring for strays found wandering the streets, rescuing neglected and abandoned animals, or saving dogs from the horrors of the puppy mill industry, the shelter is a safe haven for all animals and for some, a last resort.
+Whether caring for strays found wandering the streets, rescuing neglected and abandoned animals, or saving dogs from the horrors of the puppy mill industry, the shelter is a safe haven for all animals and for some, the last resort.
 Without SASF, these animals would not be able to survive.
-The shelter provides a stepping stone for animals to find a loving home.
+The shelter provides a stepping stone for animals to find loving homes.
 It offers them housing, food, medical treatment, training, and rehabilitation when necessary.
 Your support makes all of this possible and together we can help save more lives!

 The Southampton Animal Shelter was operated as a municipal shelter by the Town of Southampton until January 2010.
 Due to budget cuts at the time, the Town eliminated the shelter.
-A concerned group of locals citizens banded together to save the shelter and created the Southampton Animal Shelter Foundation, with a mission to provide for the welfare of the ever growing number of homeless animals, and, in turn, to place them in permanent caring homes.
+A concerned group of locals citizens banded together to save the shelter and created the Southampton Animal Shelter Foundation, with a mission to provide for the welfare of the ever-growing number of homeless animals, and, in turn, to place them in permanent caring homes.

 We have proven ourselves to be a leading shelter.
-We pride ourselves in finding excellent homes for large numbers of animals.
-Since 2010, the shelter’s adoption rate has increased significantly due to the many new services we provide, such as a veterinary clinic which handles all incoming medical evaluations and care, public spay and neuter services, micro-chipping, and inoculations.
+We pride ourselves on finding excellent homes for large numbers of animals.
+Since 2010, the shelter’s adoption rate has increased significantly due to the many new services we provide, such as a veterinary clinic that handles all incoming medical evaluations and care, public spay and neuter services, micro-chipping, and inoculations.
 We have one of the best training and behavior departments in the country.
 Our program socializes, integrates, and enriches the lives of shelter dogs and it has proven to increase the rate of adoptability of these dogs.

 The present economy is very challenging.
 People are experiencing hardships, causing many to be unable to care for their pets.
 These pets are often surrendered to the shelter or simply abandoned.
 We have had to expand our facility due to the increase in abandoned animals and are in the process of raising additional funds to enlarge and modernize the veterinary clinic, as well as our facility and services.